 This course is a study of the interactions of plants with their environment.
 The course covers terrestrial, vascular plant ecology with investigations at the population, community and ecosystem levels of ecology.
 The course consists of three hours of lecture and three hours of laboratory per week.
 Field trips are required.
-Prerequisite(s): BIO 3543 and (BIO 3303 or BIO 3703) and STAT 2103 all with a minimum grade of "C".
+Completion of a course in Ecology is recommended.
+Prerequisite(s): Admission to the Biology Graduate Program OR Permission of Instructor.